cibulka/thinkeasy/README.md

 ## ➕  Room for improvements

-## Post editing
+### Post editing

 Brief asks for notification on "post editing".
 I can not see any post editing endpoint on Swagger however.

-## User info can not be retrieved outside of login
+### User info can not be retrieved outside of login

 Because of this I can not show user info on [profile page](https://thinkeasy.cibulka.codes/user) when user refreshes the page (and is logged in with `refreshToken` stored in their session storage).

-## User info is missing in Signup response (however is present in Login response)
+### User info is missing in Signup response (however is present in Login response)

 I can recreate the user info from submitted data during signup, however I do not have their ID.
 For this reason I can show their posts only after 2nd login.

+### In login response, BE sends the hashed password of the user

+I don't think that should happen.

+## 👨‍💻 More about me

+Visit my site on [www.cibulka.codes](https://www.cibulka.codes) or [download my resumé](https://www.cibulka.codes/en/cv.pdf).

+🎮 [You can also play some Tetris](https://www.cibulka.codes/tetris)!
+If curious about the details, visit the open source repo on [github.com/cibulka/react-tetris-ts](https://github.com/cibulka/react-tetris-ts).

+Thank you, this assingment was fun!